 During your Visit

-When you come to us for your survivorship visit, you will meet with a nurse practitioner who is educated and trained in the care of breast cancer patients.
-You receive a comprehensive breast exam followed by open discussion about topics of concern related to your individual breast cancer histories including:
+At your survivorship visit, you will meet with a nurse practitioner who is educated and trained in the care of breast cancer patients.
+You receive a comprehensive breast exam.
+You can also raise any concerns you have about your individual breast cancer history, including:

 - Signs and symptoms of breast cancer recurrence